-Dr. Polutnik has extensive consulting and executive teaching experience in the U.S. and in multinational companies in the area of tactical and strategic pricing, customer value, cost, and profitability analysis.
-She regularly teaches at the Alma Executive Program of Alma Graduate School at the University of Bologna, Italy.
+Dr. Polutnik has extensive consulting and executive teaching experience and has developed and delivered customized corporate training programs for many multinational companies in the area of tactical and strategic pricing, customer value, cost, and profitability analysis.
+She regularly teaches in the Executive MBA Program at the University of Bologna, Italy.

 Economics; Pricing Strategy; Strategic Cost Management; Women and Work